sensu/sensu-docs/content/sensu-go/5.13/installation/auth.md

 ## OIDC authentication

-The Sensu offers license-activated support for OIDC driver for using the OpenID Connect 1.0 protocol (OIDC) on top of the OAuth 2.0 protocol for RBAC authentication.
+The Sensu offers license-activated support for OIDC provider for using the OpenID Connect 1.0 protocol (OIDC) on top of the OAuth 2.0 protocol for RBAC authentication.

+The Sensu OIDC provider is tested with [Okta][51] and [PingFederate][52].

 _NOTE: OIDC authentication is currently supported only via `sensuctl`.
 OIDC authentication for the Web UI will be added in a future release._